-According to google trends the usage of Sequelize ORM is too much higher than the Waterline ORM because It’s the most popular ORM that is being used at the moment.
-Sequelize is far ahead than Waterline when it comes to performance, usage, community, developers and support .
+According to google trends the usage of this ORM is too much higher than the Waterline ORM because It’s the most popular ORM that is being used at the moment.
+It is far ahead than Waterline when it comes to performance, usage, community, developers and support .